shadowimmage/shadowimmage.github.io/content/page/about.md

 draft: false
 ---

 My name is Chase Sawyer.
-According to some test I took for work once, I have the following work qualities:

-- Input
-- Futuristic
-- Learner
-- Intellection
-- Responsibility
+I'm an aspiring software maker working at the University of Washington in Seattle.
+I got my BFA from the UW back in 2013, making robots that make drawings.
+Since then I've built websites and learned the intricacies of HD AV installation, maintenance, and design.
+I've been part of teams that have redesigned and defined the metrics and reporting systems for UW-IT, and have been working with my colleagues at Classroom Technologies &amp; Events to modernize our classroom AV systems.

 I've been working at the University of Washington since 2009.
 Over that period I've had the following positions/titles:

 - Event Assistant
-- Help Desk Analyst
+- Lead Help Desk Analyst
-- Program Support Specialist (?)
+- Program Support Supervisor I
-- Senior Computer Specialist
+- Senior Computer Specialist (current)